 If you can't find a three-row SUV or you find one where third-row access doesn't pass muster, consider getting second-row captain's chairs to create another way to access the third row.

 Three-Row SUVs With Second-Row Captain's Chairs by Model Year

 For multitasking moms and dads, it only takes one hand to flip and fold the Durango's second-row seats forward.
-This creates a wide passage to the third row that any child or parent can traverse, making it one of our favorites for third-row access.
+This creates a wide passage to the third row that any child or parent can traverse, making it one of our favorites for easy-to-use third-row access.

-The Acadia shrunk more than 7 inches with its redesign and it shows when it comes to third-row access.
+The Acadia shrunk more than 7 inches with its redesign, and it shows when it comes to third-row access.
 The second-row seat cushions fold upward and the whole seat slides forward, but there's hardly any passageway to the third row.
-Thankfully, our test car had captain's chairs - that's the only way an adult can navigate to the third row in this SUV.
+Thankfully, our test car had captain's chairs — that's the only way an adult can navigate to the third row in this SUV.

 We had to use a little muscle, but we were able to slide the second-row seat forward with just one hand, creating a narrow path to the third row.
 Even though our Santa Fe had captain's chairs, the space between them is a little narrow; it's doable, but some adults will have to shimmy between the chairs.